Somatrem

 Somatrem, sold under the brand name Protropin, is an analogue of growth hormone (GH).

+Overview

 Somatrem is a recombinant human growth hormone used for the treatment of short stature due to decreased or absent secretion of endogenous growth hormone.

 Somatrem was first marketed under the brand name Protropin by Genentech in 1985.
 It differs from endogenous growth hormone by the addition of an extra methionine at the N-terminus.

 Somatrem has largely been replaced by somatropin, marketed by several companies including by Genentech as the brand Nutropin.